-Our consolidated financial statements and accompanying notes included in this Annual Report on Form 10-K have been prepared in accordance with GAAP applied on a consistent basis.
+Our Consolidated Financial Statements and accompanying Notes included in this Annual Report have been prepared in accordance with GAAP applied on a consistent basis.
 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 We continually evaluate the accounting policies and estimates we use to prepare our consolidated financial statements.
 In general, management's estimates are based on historical experience and various other assumptions it believes to be reasonable under the circumstances.
 The following is an explanation of our accounting policies considered most significant by management.
 These accounting policies require us to make estimates and assumptions that affect the amounts reported in the consolidated financial statements and accompanying notes.
 Such estimates and assumptions could change in the future as more information is known.
 Actual results could differ materially from those estimates.